Contingency Recruitment: The Ultimate Guide For Employers

 Implications

 Like contingency recruiters, retained recruiters are not employees of the hiring company.
-However, clients and retained search firms often develop strong long-term business relationships.
-Executive search agents are valued for in-depth knowledge of the client company culture and their industry.
-Clients often work with retained search firms when they have a very high need for confidentiality, a shortage of in-house resources or a need for improved evaluative skills.
+However, clients and retained search firms often develop long-term solid business relationships.
+Executive search agents are valued for in-depth knowledge of the client company culture and industry.
+Clients often work with retained search firms when they have a high need for confidentiality, a shortage of in-house resources, or improved evaluative skills.

 Benefits

 Recruitment strategies vary within companies, depending on many factors.
-Those factors may include the size of the organization, the bandwidth of its Human Resources team or the uniqueness of the qualifications needed to fill an open position.
-Outsourcing the recruitment process to a contingency recruitment agency greatly expands the reach of the client company with no initial payment.
+Those factors may include the organization’s size, the bandwidth of its Human Resources team, or the uniqueness of the qualifications needed to fill an open position.
+Outsourcing the recruitment process to a contingency recruitment agency dramatically expands the reach of the client company with no initial payment.

-Contingency recruitment represents a very low risk to employers because these recruitment services only result in a fee once a candidate is hired.
-This business model also motivates the recruiter to work very quickly toward a short time-to-fill.
+Contingency recruitment represents a shallow risk to employers because these services only result in a fee once a candidate is hired.
+This business model also motivates the recruiter to work quickly toward a short time-to-fill.

 Drawbacks

 To place a new hire, a contingency recruiter must juggle more clients and search projects than a retained recruiter dedicated to a few in-depth projects.
-As a result, they spend less time looking at soft skills and leadership traits of potential hires.
-Therefore, a company’s internal hiring team must take on more of the burden.
+As a result, they spend less time looking at potential hires’ soft skills and leadership traits.
+Therefore, a company’s internal hiring team must take on more of a burden.

-Sometimes a client decides to hire several recruiting firms at once, hoping to speed the process.
+Sometimes, a client hires several recruiting firms simultaneously, hoping to speed up the process.
 However, that can send the wrong message to the candidate pool.
-If multiple agencies contact an attractive candidate, they may perceive the role is too junior for them.
+If multiple agencies contact an attractive candidate, they may perceive the role as too junior for them.
 In addition, the client loses the impact of one consistent branding message in the marketplace.

 Is contingency recruitment right for your position?

 Companies hire contingent recruiters that they believe can help them find the desired talent.
 They choose people they like to work with and people who get results.
-Contingency recruiters tend to be pro-active and have very strong sales skills.
+Contingency recruiters tend to be proactive and have solid sales skills.
 Relative to retained recruiters, they may be able to put forth more candidates in a shorter timeframe.
-They excel at finding the right talent for hard to fill positions.
+They excel at finding the right talent for hard-to-fill positions.

 Throughout the hiring process, the client must be responsive.
 They have to work with the recruiter.
 Otherwise, the risk is that the recruiter will move on to another vacancy or client where they believe they can get more straightforward momentum.
 Slow replies are red flags in a candidate-driven market.
-Long and drawn out hiring processes are bad too.
+Long and drawn-out hiring processes are wrong, too.

 What to look for in a contingency recruiter